Sidebar Site Navigation

 Optimal Development and Well-Being

 My current work focuses on optimal development, which I define as well-being from a dynamic, developmental perspective.
 I am interested in optimal development across the lifespan, but with special emphasis on three crucial periods - early childhood, the transition to adulthood, and later adulthood.
-What are the key factors that promote or impede well-being during these periods?
+What are the key factors that promote or impede well-being during these critical periods?

-- Worldviews and Core Belief Systems
+- Worldviews and Well-Being

-- Theories of Human Nature
+- Conceptions of Human Nature

 - Imagination